Easy Fudge Recipe made with just four ingredients for a smooth and delicious chocolate treat!

 Image of block of chocolate fudge on a piece of parchment being cut into individual pieces.

 This easy homemade fudge recipe is one that I grew up making with my Mama and Grandmother.
-I love that with just a few ingredients, you can make this easy chocolate fudge recipe that everyone loves.
-With this basic recipe, you can then adapt it to your favorite fudge flavors!
-I’ve included some favorite adaptations so that you can make your favorites as well.
+I love that with just a few ingredients, you can make this delicious chocolate fudge recipe that everyone loves.
+You can also adapt this basic recipe to your favorite fudge flavors with some of the optional ingredients I’ve included.

-Adaptable – This fudge recipe is so versatile – both in flavors and in how it is prepared!
-You can use the stovetop or the microwave to prepare this fudge, depending on the time that you have available and your preferred method!
-And you can make this classic chocolate fudge into so many other flavor combinations based on your tastes from Rocky Road to Peanut Butter Cup!
+Adaptable – This easy fudge recipe is also versatile – both in flavor options and in how it is prepared!
+You can use the stovetop or the microwave to prepare this fudge.
+And you can make this classic chocolate fudge into so many other flavor combinations based on your tastes, from Rocky Road to Peanut Butter Cup!

 Make-Ahead – Let’s face it, the holidays are busy!
-Even though this is a quick and easy recipe, I can make multiple batches and store them in my refrigerator for weeks to share this fudge with teachers, friends, and neighbors throughout the holiday season.
+Even though this is a quick and easy recipe, I can make multiple batches, store them in my refrigerator for weeks, and have them ready to wrap up a thoughtful homemade gift to share throughout the holiday season.

 Photograph of ingredients used to make easy fudge: salt, vanilla extract, sweetened condensed milk, and chocolate chips.
 Also included in photograph are optional ingredients of mixed nuts and fruits and espresso powder.